Condensation, Damp and Mould

 Defective Plumbing

-- the water and waste pipes that serve the kitchen and bathroom
+- the water and waste pipes that serve the kitchen and bathroom,

-- the seals around the bath, shower and sinks
+- the seals around the bath, shower and sinks,

-- the external pipework, such as guttering will usually find the source of the problem.
+- the external pipework, such as guttering.

 Rising Damp